luispabloaiello-da/project_book_recommend/README.md

 - This gives us one compact “summary text” per book.
 - We can feed this into TF-IDF to find meaningful words.
-- It’s a simple and realistic approach for a bootcamp-level project.

 ---